aaasif-isu/project_579/README.md

 ## Second Milestone

-1. Run the following in the terminal:
+1. Run the following command in the terminal:
    ```bash
    python main.py --pdf_file "paper.pdf" --query='what is attention?'
    ```